abumaz99/MLP-A1/project1.md

             d.at[i,char] = 0
 ```

 Upon analysis of the number of times each main character appeared in each episode we found that the impact of each appearance on the imdb rating was negligible.
 This is due to the fact that many of the characters may appeared in an episode but only briefly in comparison to others.
 In order to differentiate between the impact characters had on the imdb rating futher we considered the `About` column.
 This contained infomation about the plot and which characters were a key part of a given episode.
-Our idea was that if we found episodes about particular characters scored noticably higher or lower than the rest we could be certian that they were integral variables for our model.
+Our idea was that if we found episodes about particular characters scored noticeably higher or lower than the rest we could be certain that they were integral variables for our model.

 The violin plot below shows the imdb rating by character.
 We can clearly see in the plot that episodes where in which 'Michael' is a key character score bertter than the rest, whilst ones where 'Erin' was mentioned more perform worse.